-Course Overviews: Pre-Registration
+Course Overviews: BA Social Work

 This is a three year, full time course that meets the current requirements to enable graduates to register as a Social Worker: